 Steps 12 and 13 can be performed for a subset of UE bearers, e.g., to balance the load between the first and the second path.

 In case the second path is used for the dual-connecting IAB-node’s descendant node, Steps 10 and 11 are also performed for the descendant node.
-When the second path uses a different IAB-donor DU, the CU shall configure the descendent IAB-DU with one or more new TNL addresses, which are anchored on the IAB-donor DU of the second-path.
+When the second path uses a different IAB-donor DU, the CU shall configure the descendent IAB-DU with one or more new TNL addresses, which are anchored on the IAB-donor DU of the second path.

 The IAB-donor CU may initiate the release of the redundant path by releasing the BAP routing entries and updating/modifying the BH RLC channels on that path.
+It may further release the UL mapping for the redundant path on the dual-connecting or descendant IAB-node.
+It may also request from the IAB-node to release TNL addresses that are anchored on the IAB-donor DU of the redundant path.